- Home

 If you have children, you also need to complete Cerfa 16002.
 You will need to provide their birth certifcates.

-You may also be asked to provide confirmation that you are no longer affiliated to the UK health system and not entitled to an S1 certificate, by providing an 'attestation de fin de droits'.
-You can obtain such confirmation from the Pensions Service in Newcastle, which can provide a letter (in English and French) confirming you are no longer resident in the UK/not in receipt of an S1.
+You may also be asked to provide confirmation that you are no longer affiliated to the UK (or other home country) health system and not entitled to an S1 certificate, by providing an 'attestation de fin de droits'.
+UK residents can obtain that from the Pensions Service in Newcastle, which can provide a letter (in English and French) confirming you are no longer resident in the UK/not in receipt of an S1.

 You will also need to provide: